 Mortgage loans are used to buy a home and to borrow money against the value of a home you already own.

 As with a deed of trust, you will sign a promissory note at the closing (sometimes called a mortgage note), but the note will be secured with a mortgage deed rather than a deed of trust.

-The key difference is that the mortgage deed does not transfer legal title to the lender, but instead places a lien on the property.
+The key difference is that the mortgage deed does not transfer legal title to a third party, but instead places a lien on the property.

 This lien allows the lender to take the property if you default on the loan.

 When you have paid off the mortgage, a release of mortgage is recorded clearing the mortgage lien from the property.